porridgewithraisins/hls4ml/memory.md

 - Added `model.eval()` to `test_unet.py` so BatchNorm layers dump inference-mode statistics; emulator error dropped from MAE≈3.43 / MaxAbs≈6.33 to MAE≈0.54 / MaxAbs≈3.52 on the dummy batch.
 - Introduced targeted precision overrides (`ap_fixed<18,8>` result type) for the bottleneck, decoder ConvTranspose, and output head.
 New build reports MAE≈0.63 / MaxAbs≈1.56, trading a slight MAE bump for a 2.3× reduction in peak absolute error.
 - All experiments used the synthetic NHWC sample emitted by `test_unet.py`; no BatchNorm recalibration yet.
 Future work: widen accumulators on identified hotspots or profile with representative data once the trained Mini U-Net arrives.

+### Trained U-Net

+- Trained the Mini U-Net on real pet images, validated the pipeline by loading weights and running inference through both PyTorch and HLS harnesses.
+Used `generate_unet_torch_outputs.py` for reference overlays/masks/logits, and `write_unet_tb_from_images.py` to convert images to NHWC testbench format for HLS.
+Parsed and visualized HLS outputs via `generate_unet_hls_outputs.py`, enabling direct metric comparison (Logit MAE=8.54, MaxAbs=32.72) and overlay inspection.
+The workflow now supports parity testing, mask binarization, and quantization sweeps via CLI flags.
+Future work: reduce MAE by tuning quantization, batchnorm handling, and template precision; document overlay logic and expand regression tests for new optimization knobs.